Blood in Dog Urine: 6 Common Causes

 Urinary Tract Infection

-Possibly the most common cause for blood in the urine is a urinary tract infection.
+The most common cause for blood in the urine is a urinary tract infection.
 Urinary tract infections occur when bacteria from the genitalia and urethra penetrate a dog’s bladder.
-In addition to blood in the urine, other symptoms may include pain, frequent urination, urinating small volumes, and inappropriate urination.
+Other than blood in the urine, other UTI symptoms may include pain, frequent urination, urinating small volumes, and inappropriate urination.
 Urinary tract infections are more common in female dogs than in males.

 Kidney Infection

 A kidney infection – also called pyelonephritis – is a bacterial infection of one or both kidneys.
 It commonly occurs when an infection from the lower urinary tract – the bladder and urethra – ascends to the kidney(s) via the ureters.
-Some dogs with kidney infection are asymptomatic, while others have upper urinary tract signs including increased drinking, increased urination, kidney pain, vomiting, lethargy, loss of appetite, fever, and blood in the urine.
+Some dogs with kidney infection are asymptomatic.
+Others have upper urinary tract signs including increased drinking, increased urination, kidney pain, vomiting, lethargy, loss of appetite, fever, and blood in the urine.

 Urolithiasis (Urinary Stones)

-Stones in the urinary tract – known medically as urolithiasis – can cause blood in the urine due to the resulting inflammation and trauma to the surrounding tissues.
+Stones in the urinary tract can cause blood in the urine due to the resulting inflammation and trauma to the surrounding tissues.
 Stones can be found in the upper urinary tract, such as in the kidney or ureter, or in the lower urinary tract, such as in the bladder or urethra.
 The majority of stones occur in the lower urinary tract.
 Other symptoms of urinary stones include painful urination, frequent urination, and urinary incontinence.

 Tumors

-Tumors of the lower urinary tract may lead to blood in the urine as well as other symptoms such as straining to urinate, more frequent urination, painful urination, and incontinence.
+Tumors of the lower urinary tract may lead to blood in the urine.
 Dogs with tumors of the lower urinary tract may also strain to defecate due to the tumor pressing against the rectal wall.
-Tumors of the bladder or urethra may lead to urinary tract obstruction, resulting in unproductive straining, pain, lethargy, and systemic illness.
+Tumors of the bladder (including bladder cancer) or urethra may lead to urinary tract obstruction, resulting in unproductive straining, pain, lethargy, and systemic illness.

 Prostatic Disease